 Being within the Parish of Yeovil Town, the work we do as part of the Yeovil Refresh programme is of extreme relevance to this stakeholder and we are keen to ensure the views of our local Parish Council are heard.

-Peter is the portfolio holder at South Somerset District Council responsible for the delivery of the Yeovil Refresh programme and oversees the delivery of the projects that sit within.
-A key member of the stakeholder committee, Peter will ensure that the members of the committee are informed about what is happening with the programme.
+Ros is Lead Member for Prosperity, Assets and Development at Somerset Council and the portfolio holder responsible for the delivery of the Yeovil Refresh programme. and oversees the projects within.
+A key member of the stakeholder committee, Ros will ensure that the members of the committee are informed about what is happening with the programme.